 September – December 2022 / Dawson City, Yukon

-My primary focus during this residency is a project with collaborative elements, working with people I have met in Dawson City.
-I asked people that I met in town to tell me a story relating to birds, and have been making animated GIFs loosely based on these stories.
-Ravens featured prominently throughout as they are integral to the area, and develop complex relationships with each other and with the residents.
+As one of my collaborative residency projects, I asked people that I met in town to tell me a story relating to birds, and made animations loosely based on these stories.
+Ravens featured prominently throughout as they are integral to the area and develop complex relationships with each other and with the residents.

-In October, three animations in progress – Ghost Owl, It’s Mushroom Time, and Yukon Raven – were projected in various windows and walls in Macaulay House as part of an open studio event.
+Three animations, some in progress, – Ghost Owl, It’s Mushroom Time, and Yukon Raven – were projected in various windows and walls in Macaulay House as part of an open studio event.

-I hope to complete five animations by the end of the residency.
-Each storyteller receives a watercolour painting, which is also an animation cell, to complete the circle of exchange.
+Each storyteller received a watercolour animation cell, to complete the circle of exchange.

 May – July 2021 / Manitoulin Island, Ontario